 g.
 Confirming the implementation of and compliance with the specified controls by the custodians; and

-h.
+*h.
 Reviewing and maintaining access authorization lists based on documented security risk management decisions; this includes periodically reviewing the access authorization lists for their assets to ensure that authorization is revoked from those whose roles no longer justify the specified access.
 [TAC 202.71(c)(1)]

 04.03 The Custodian Role.
 Custodians provide information asset services to both owners and users.
 A custodian may be a person (such as a departmental system support specialist), a team or department (such as Technology Resources), or a third-party provider of information resource management services (such as a website or application hosting firm).
 Regardless of how the role is filled, custodians are expected to: